|

 tactical victory, while losing a strategic one.
 Unable to move forward, Lee and

+his army crossed back over the Potomac River into Virginia.
 Less than two months later on December 13, 1862, Lee and his

 army won a decisive victory at the Battle of Fredericksburg, defeating Union